Sequential Product Spaces are Jordan Algebras: Proof of self-duality

 \section{Proof of self-duality}

 With homogeneity of $V$ now established, we set our sights on proving self-duality.
-We will do this by first showing that the sharp effects form an atomic lattice with the \emph{covering property} as defined in \cite{alfsen2012state}.
+We do this in a few steps.
+First we study the lattice of sharp effects in Section~\ref{sec:subsharpeffects}.
+We then consider properties of the \emph{atoms} of this lattice in Section~\ref{sec:atomeffect}.
+Then in Section~\ref{sec:coverprop} we establish that this lattice has the \emph{covering property} as defined in Ref.~\cite{alfsen2012state}.
 The covering property states that for every sharp effect $p$ there is a unique number $r$ called the \emph{rank} of $p$ such that we can write $p=\sum_{i=1}^r p_i$ where the $p_i$ are atomic and orthogonal.
 Using this definition we can define the rank of a space as equal to the rank of the unit effect.
 The existence of well-defined ranks of sharp effects allows us to reduce the question of self-duality to that of self-duality in rank 2 spaces.
-This problem is in turn solved by appealing to the classification result of Ref.\ \cite{ito2017p} that homogeneous spaces of rank 2 are always self-dual.
+This problem is in turn solved by appealing to the classification result of Ref.\ \cite{ito2017p} that homogeneous spaces of rank 2 are always self-dual, which is done in Section~\ref{sec:subselfdual}.